List of people of Gjilan: Athletes

-Soccer players
+Football players

 Xherdan Shaqiri

 Xherdan Shaqiri is a Swiss footballer who plays as a midfielder for FC Bayern Munich football team.
 He was born on 10 October 1991.
 As a child Xherdan moved to Switzerland with his family.
 Shaqiri's youth career began at SV Augst, then he joined FC Basel youth team.
 At the age of 15 Xherdan was named as the best player of the Under-15 Nike Cup, due to which he came to light in the world of football.
 Despite the invitations from various famous clubs, Shaqiri decided not to leave Basel.
 On January the 2nd 2009, Xherdan signed his first professional contract with the Swiss club, and on 2 July the young footballer played his first match against St. Gallen.
 On 9 November, he scored his first professional goal in a match against Neuchâtel Xamax.
 Thanks to great performance for Basel, the Swiss was again spotted by notable clubs.
 In February 2012 he was transferred to Bayern Munich for €11.5 million.
 Xherdan signed a four-year deal with his new club until 30 June 2016.Ever since his breakthrough into Basel's first team, Shaqiri has drawn widespread praise for his speed, both on and off the ball.

 Xherdan Shaqiri has a dual nationality: Swiss and Albanian.

 Artan Latifi

 Artan Latifi was born in Gjilan on 5 April 1983.
 He is a goalkeeper of the famous team KF Drita Gjilan.

 Latifi played for well known teams such as: KF Drita, KF Kek, KF Hysi and KF Besiana.
-He is a Kosovo Albanian professional footballer goalkeeper of KF Drita and Capitan which in 2002–2003 was proclaimed as the champion of the Super League of Kosovo.
+He is a Kosovo Albanian professional football goalkeeper of KF Drita and Capitan which in 2002–2003 was proclaimed as the champion of the Super League of Kosovo.
 Latifi was awarded with the Cup with team Hysi and he also won the cup of Kosovo.
 In 2011, Artan Latifi was announced as sportsmen and the keeper of the year.
 Also, he received an award from Kosovofootball federation.